-- Feed your newborn as much baby formula as they want, but don’t force them to finish a bottle he’s no longer interested in.
-Most newborns will eat about 60-90ml (2-3oz) every two to three hours
+- Feed your newborn as much baby formula on demand, but don’t force them to finish a bottle he’s no longer interested in.

-- Read the instructions on your baby’s formula to find out exactly how much water to add to concentrates and powders.
-Adding too little water can lead to diarrhoea and dehydration.
+- Read the instructions on your baby’s formula to find out exactly how much powder should be added to the bottle of previously boiled water.

-- Don’t ‘stretch’ your budget by watering down infant formula or breast milk.
-Not only will the baby get too few nutrients, but there’s also the small but serious risk of “water intoxication”.
-This over-consumption of water can disturb baby’s electrolyte balance, resulting in seizures or brain damage.
-If you are having trouble affording baby formula, speak to your health visitor or doctor for advice.
+- Don’t ‘water down’ infant formula.
+Not only will the baby get too few nutrients, but there’s also a small but serious risk of 'water intoxication'.
+This over-consumption of water can disturb a baby’s electrolyte balance, resulting in seizures or brain damage

-- Wash your hands with soap before preparing baby’s bottle.
+- Wash your hands with soap before preparing your baby’s bottle.

 - Always keep prepared baby formula in the fridge until you need it.
 Read the instructions on the formula container to see how long it may be stored.
-Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle of liquid concentrate or ready-to-use formula within 48 hours.
+Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle ready-to-use formula within 48 hours.